alex-macra/accesa-design-system/README.md

   * Form customizing across browser and devices / also keep a default version.
   * Create a {minimal classes} version.
 Right now, when using BEM, we use longer names, to be as easy as possible to understand how the SCSS classes and mixins / variables / functions are working.
   * Improve / add more examples or know-hows / corner cases (for example, we have a utils.scss file that right now contains a lot of options for centering an HTML element, including either both horizontal and vertically.
 Both by knowing it's size, or without know it's height).
-  * Improve current grid (at first, by finishing with the gutter)
+  * Improve current grid (at first, by finishing with the gutter).

 ### Going forward
   * Implement experimental grid systems, such as masonry layout or CSS4 grid layout.